minseolike/Proteomic_AF_ML/README.md

 # Proteomic_AF_ML

-This repository provides machine learning code used in a project "A Machine Learning-Based Plasma Protein Risk Score Improves Atrial Fibrillation Prediction Over Clinical and Genomic Models"
+This repository provides a representative implementation of the core machine learning pipeline from the project "A Machine Learning-Based Plasma Protein Risk Score Improves Atrial Fibrillation Prediction Over Clinical and Genomic Models," with adjustments made for illustration and usability.

 ![image](https://github.com/user-attachments/assets/516278d4-8500-464a-8b0a-3f7a65724bf3)